If you don’t mind, I’d like to tell you a little story about my battle with the darkness of fear and depression.

 This was a good thing for me.
 For the first time I came to understand that I had never really loved myself.
 I felt that I had treated myself like a dog chained to a tree at the back end of the back yard, occasionally getting a bone.
 Still, I didn’t beat myself up about this.
 I forgave myself.
 I figuratively gave myself the biggest, heartfelt hug I had ever given or received.
 From that day on I became a parent of a small child that only I was able to care for.

 Six years have passed since that time.
 Six of the best years of my life.
 I love myself.
 I take care of myself and I protect myself.
 I spoil myself.
 I take myself to the beach, to the park.
 I make myself laugh, and I respect myself, that little Tony version of me.
 I have respect for myself.
 I listen to myself respectfully.
 I treat me like I would treat the six year old version of me.
 The version that was unloved and abandoned.

 This is what I want to share with you.
-Don’t see YOU as being alone.
-Go find YOUR mini-me.
-Take her by the hand, look her straight in the eye and tell her this;
+Don’t see yourself as being alone.
+Go find your mini-me.
+Take that little person by the hand, look him or her straight in the eye and tell them this;

 “I promise you I will never leave you.